 Taking into account concerns about production conditions, weighed down by the Russia-Ukraine conflict and quarantine measures in China, this could lead to another challenging month despite these better figures.

 What's in store for the current trading week?

 The first half of this week will be rather modest for economic data.
-We will focus our attention on Thursday's Bank of Japan (BOJ) meeting, which will decide on the current interest rate setting.
-Later in the day, the latest US GDP numbers will be interesting.
+We will focus our attention on Thursday's Bank of Japan (BOJ) meeting, which will decide on the current interest rate settings.
+Later in the day, the latest US GDP numbers will be of interest.